konfuzio-ai/konfuzio-sdk/docs/sdk/vscode_docker.md

 Now you should see in the file explorer under .devcontainer your devcontainer.json file.
 Open it.
 These are the basic configurations of your devcontainer.
 Most of this can be left unchanged.
 Maybe give your container a name by changing the 'name' variable.
-Additionally, you should specify all the ports you need inside your docker container in 'forwardPorts'.
+Additionally, you should specify all the ports you need inside your Docker container in 'forwardPorts'.
 If you are working with the sample project you do not need to specify any ports.

 ![devcontainer.json](../_static/img/vscode_docker/devcontainer.png)

-## 5. Step: Build and run your docker container
+## 5. Step: Build and run your Docker container

 Open the extension’s command pallet by clicking on the arrows in the bottom left and search for *‘Reopen Folder in Container’*.
-If you are doing this the first time, this builds the docker container and thus can take quite a bit of time.
+If you are doing this the first time, this builds the Docker container and thus can take quite a bit of time.